MicrosoftDocs/azure-devops-docs/docs/marketplace/faq-extensions.md

 #### Q: Who can install extensions for Azure DevOps Services?

-A: The Azure DevOps Services organization owner and project collection administrator can install extensions.
+A: The organization owner and project collection administrator can install extensions.
 If you don't have permissions, but you're an organization member, you can request extensions instead.

 <a name="find-owner"></a>